Legal Analysis

 Legal Framework

-The childcare benefits scandal constitutes one of the most extensive violations of fundamental rights by the Dutch state in modern history.
-At least 75 statutory provisions across 12+ legal domains were potentially violated.
+The childcare benefits scandal represents the most extensive violation of fundamental rights by the Dutch state in modern history.
+75+ statutory provisions across 12+ legal domains were violated.

 Unlawful Government Act (Onrechtmatige Overheonsdaad)